jjideenschmiede/jj-redirect/README.md

 # J&J Redirect

-Mit diesem Code kann ein Docker Container erstellt werden, mit dem man auf eine URL weiterleiten kann.
+This code can be used to create a Docker container that can be used to redirect to a URL.
 You can find the corresponding image [here](https://hub.docker.com/r/jjideenschmiede/jj-redirect) in Docker Hub.

 ## Start container